 The subsequent evolution of OCR was template-based or zonal OCR, which recognizes designated text blocks for data extraction.
 However, zonal OCR's dependence on document templates impairs its adaptability and robustness.
 Its pitfalls include susceptibility to failure with minor template deviations and a limited contextual grasp of the extracted data.

 Intelligent Document Processing overcomes these limitations.
-Representing the next generation in automated data extraction, IDP adeptly handles structured, semi-structured, and unstructured documents such as emails, PDFs, and diverse scanned files.
+Representing the next generation in intelligent data extraction, IDP adeptly handles structured, semi-structured, and unstructured documents such as emails, PDFs, and diverse scanned files.
 Leveraging AI technologies like deep learning and machine learning, IDP achieves superior data extraction quality, even enhancing sub-standard scanned documents through noise reduction features.
 IDP's strength lies in its capacity to automatically categorize varied document types, extract data, and validate it against predefined rules, ensuring exceptional accuracy.

 IDP solutions excel in their seamless integration potential with existing systems and automation platforms.
 With applications spanning claims processing, compliance in record management, and streamlined client onboarding, IDP's versatility fits across a spectrum of business functions.
 The divergence between IDP and conventional document processing methods not only underscores innovation and adaptability within the ever-evolving data management landscape.